What Does Being Hoarse Mean?

 Treatment for hoarseness caused by vocal cord nodules involves making behavioral changes so that the vocal cords can heal.
 Speech therapists work one-on-one with kids and their families to promote good vocal habits, or what's called "vocal hygiene."

-- isolating medical conditions (like GERD) that aggravate vocal problems, then undergoing treatment
+- treating any medical conditions (like GER) that aggravate vocal problems

-- modifying behaviors that cause distress to the vocal cords, like yelling
+- changing behaviors that distress the vocal cords, like yelling

 - learning how to take deep breaths and relax the muscles in the throat